Think Your ERC Refund Is Safe? Think Again

 The IRS Hits Pause, Then Hits Hard

-- New claims halted: A moratorium on processing ERC submissions began in late 2023 and continued into 2024 and beyond.
+- New claims halted: A moratorium on processing ERC submissions began in late 2023.

-- Tens of thousands of claims flagged: The IRS launched wide-scale reviews of previously filed claims, delaying or disqualifying many.
+- Tens of thousands of claims flagged: The IRS launched wide-scale reviews.

-- Audits on the rise: Thousands of businesses have already been audited, with more under active investigation.
+- Audits on the rise: Thousands of businesses have already been audited.

-- Criminal cases growing: Over 450 criminal investigations are underway, covering nearly $7 billion in alleged ERC fraud.
+- Criminal cases growing: Over 450 investigations are underway.

 What Can Trigger an ERC Audit?

-Claims involving no drop in revenue, no documented government mandates, or duplicated wages used for PPP loan forgiveness are also under the microscope.
-And if you worked with a third-party ERC consultant who promised you “free money” or took a contingency fee based on your refund size, that’s another red flag.
+Claims involving no drop in revenue, no documented government mandates, or duplicated wages used for PPP loan forgiveness are under scrutiny.

-The bottom line: if your ERC claim was rushed, undocumented, or encouraged by a marketer rather than a qualified tax professional, it may not survive an IRS review.
+The bottom line: if your ERC claim was rushed or encouraged by a marketer rather than a qualified professional, it may not survive review.

 Correcting a Bad Claim Is Better Than Waiting for an Audit